 A: If the scratch is, say, about a quarter- or half-inch long, don’t work just that tiny little area.
 Work an area around it, maybe 6 to 12 square inches.

-Q: What kind of motion should I use to apply the scratch remover?
+Q: What kind of motion should you use to apply the scratch remover?

-Q: How long should I work the product into the scratch?
+Q: How long should you work the product into the scratch?

 Q: It didn’t go away immediately.
 Did I do it right?